isabella232/cloud-portal-documentation/docs/securing_credentials.md

 We found a helpful tool, preventing you from adding secrets to your Git repositories: [git-secrets](https://github.com/awslabs/git-secrets), which allows you to create hooks for your local repositories.

 The tool causes a commit fails, for every commit containing (detected) security credentials.
-It requires being configured for each local repository that you want to protect.
+It requires configuration for each local repository that you want to protect.

 It is possible to integrate its use in a CI system, detecting accidental commits, but this strategy will expose your secret.
 For this reason, we suggest to use it just as second layer protection (in the unfortunate case a developer forget to protect a local repository).